Hi! I’m Kira Whitham, founder of A Nourished Life. So happy you’re here!

 As a child I experienced frequent stomach pain.
 I remember spending hours hunched over the bathtub because the pressure helped ease some of the pain.
 My parents took me to doctors and were given vague prognoses and referred me to specialists.
 I underwent test after test after test, and was finally “diagnosed” with IBS and told to eliminate citrus, tomatoes, caffeine, and chocolate.
 I was given Zantac for heartburn and was even offered antidepressants to ease the stomach pain.

 Unfortunately, my stomach issues continued even when I cut those foods out.
 I felt helpless.
 Nothing worked and no one could give me adequate answers on why I always felt so poorly.
 I decided I was fed up and began doing my own research into nutrition.
 First I stopped eating out so often (fast food was a frequent staple) and cut back on dairy and grains.
 I started to notice some improvement in my symptoms, so I continued reducing these foods.
 Today, I am virtually symptom free and no longer have to make trips to Urgent Care due to debilitating stomach pain and vomiting.
-I have eliminated dairy and gluten, drastically reduced sugar consumption, and no longer eat fast foods.
-I eat a healthy diet of organic produce and meats and have never felt better (nor do I miss those foods anymore).
+I have eliminated dairy and gluten, drastically reduced sugar consumption, and no longer eat fast foods… and, I don’t miss them!

 And as for the foods that the doctors had me eliminate—those don’t bother me in the least.
 Had I never done my own research and began experimenting with foods, I would probably still be stuck in my old ways, not realizing that certain foods were fueling my pain.
 This is what drives me to help others.
 I want people to know that there are alternative routes to healing, and that food is meant to nourish the body (this was learned while also helping my husband navigate his autoimmune disease).
 My goal is to help others find solutions to their health problems and begin enjoying their lives again.